Encrypted Forms allow you to securely store sensitive data in the Form Center.

 Privacy Impact Assessment (PIA)

 When storing sensitive data, it is important to assess the risk that collecting sensitive information may pose.
 Whether you are making changes to what's collected, how the data is used, or to the system that collects the data, it is important that assessments are performed by those collecting the data.
 This applies not only to CivicPlus (The Data Custodian) but most importantly to you (The Data Owner).
 Assessments could be required for each form depending on how the data is used.

 Personally Identifiable Information (PII) Confidentiality Safeguards

 The safeguards put in place cover Operational, Privacy Specific, and Security Controls.
 While the Data Custodian (CivicPlus) is responsible for the Security Controls, the Data Owner is responsible for the Operational and Privacy Specific Controls.
 It is important that a Privacy Impact Assessment (PIA) is performed to assess and mitigate risk.

 - De-Identifying Information

 - Minimize the Use, Collection, and Retention of PII

 - Security Controls: The security controls are based on the National Institute of Standards and Technology (NIST) Special Publication 800-53 Rev 4.
 Security Controls Framework.
 These PII-specific controls are put in place by CivicPlus and are shared to ensure that sensitive information is securely stored and transmitted.

-Encrypted Forms are secure for collecting PII and some Protected Health Information Data (PHI Data), but not HIPAA or Payment Card Industry Data (PCI Data).
+Encrypted Forms are secure for collecting PII and some Protected Health Information Data (PHI Data), but not the Health Insurance Portability and Accountability Act (HIPAA) or Payment Card Industry Data (PCI Data).

 For this reason, do not request the following information on any forms: